Azure-Samples/azure-search-python-samples/Tutorial-AI-Enrichment/README.md

   - azure-cognitive-search
 name: AI enrichment tutorial - Jupyter Notebook
 description: |
-  Create an AI enrichment pipeline in Azure Cognitive Search to extract text, structure, and information from raw content, including images and unstructured text.
+  Create an AI enrichment pipeline in Azure AI Search to extract text, structure, and information from raw content, including images and unstructured text.
 urlFragment: python-tutorial-cognitive-search
 ---

-# Get started with skillsets and AI enrichment in Azure Cognitive Search
+# Get started with skillsets and AI enrichment in Azure AI Search

 Demonstrates AI enrichment by building a [skillset](https://docs.microsoft.com/azure/search/cognitive-search-working-with-skillsets) that detects and extracts text and text representations of images and scanned documents stored as blobs in Azure Blob storage.
-This sample leverages cognitive skills that are based on he Cognitive Services APIs, such as entity recognition and language detection.
-It uses the REST APIs to make calls to Azure Cognitive Search, including index definition, data ingestion and AI enrichment, and query execution.
+This sample leverages cognitive skills that are based on the Azure AI Services APIs, such as entity recognition and language detection.
+It uses the REST APIs to make calls to Azure AI Search, including index definition, data ingestion and AI enrichment, and query execution.

 This Python sample is in a notebook.
-For an explanation of each step, see [Python Tutorial: Call Cognitive Services APIs in an enrichment pipeline](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob-python).
+For an explanation of each step, see [Python Tutorial: Call Azure AI Services APIs in an enrichment pipeline](https://docs.microsoft.com/azure/search/cognitive-search-tutorial-blob-python).

 ## Contents